 Common Name: Yellow Monkey Flower

-Mimulus guttatus is a Perennial up to 0.60 metres tall.
+Mimulus guttatus is a perennial plant that can grow up to 0.60 metres tall.

 Western N. America - Alaska to Mexico.
 Naturalized in Britain.

 ].
 Banks of streams in Britain, where it appears quite native[

 Prefers rather moist places such as damp borders, margins of streams and boggy spots[

 ].
 Grows well in heavy clay soils.
 Thrives in full sun so long as the soil does not dry out[

 ], otherwise it is best grown in partial shade[

 ].
 Grows well in shallow water, but it can be invasive[